Sahilramjali/Task--fetch-api/README.md

 http package is used for http request to fetch json data from the above link.
  ListView is used to display the data which return card widget on this app.
 In card there consist of 3 container and use flexible widget.
 First container contain the image.
-Second container contain the data fetched from the aboved mention link and the last container contain the constant data along with button and star.
+Second container contain the data fetched from the above mention link and the last container contain the constant data along with button and star.
 Video: